 Although more research needs to be done including human subjects, a small study in 2017 was published in the Journal of Pain Research that observed improvement in chronic pain over the course of 12 months.
 In this study, the dosage was THC and CBD combined.
 This complicates the research since THC is the psychoactive property of marijuana and isn’t legal in many states.

-A 2017 research review published in Anesthesia and Analgesia concluded that cannabinoids could be effective for pain management, but that more research needs to be done on larger studies with better controls.
+A 2020 study published in Neurology concluded that cannabinoids could be effective for pain management, but that more research needs to be done on larger studies with better controls.